How to Update WooCommerce Safely, Without Downtime

 This is especially important for critical extensions like payment gateways that need to work flawlessly every time.
 Always use a staging site to update WooCommerce or its extensions, as we will show you in the next section.

-Step 2: Create a staging site to update WooCommerce safely
+Step 2: Create a WooCommerce staging site

 The absolute safest and best way to update WooCommerce on your site is to use a staging site.
 Many people baulk at the thought of creating a copy of their sites, and let’s face it, it is a time-consuming and very daunting task in most cases.